 So, how do we ensure that our values of a minimalist lifestyle and frugality are passed on through our children when mass media and the economic machine would love to have it otherwise?
 How can we support minimalism and frugality as values to be passed on through generations and not let them die out as the latest trend?

-Having been in the process of raising our three daughters for 17 years now, here is a list of strategies that have worked for our family:
+Having been in the process of raising kids, here is a list of strategies that have worked for our family:

 - Turn off the media – If I could give only one piece of advice it would be this one.
 Your best intentions and teachings will be constantly thwarted if your children are bombarded by every marketing ploy known to modern man.
 Your kids won’t crave the latest gadget, because they might not even realize it exists.
 You may be amazed at Christmas when your kid asks for, “I don’t know, maybe a book?”
 Yes – really.
 It actually happened to us!